Action of 15 September 1782

-The action of 15 September 1782 was a naval action in the mouth of the Delaware Bay in which four Royal Naval vessels under the command of George Elphinstone pursued and attacked three French warships that included two frigates under the command of Comte de la Touche Tréville.
-The French 38-gun frigate Aigle was grounded and captured along with the Comte de la Touche.
+The action of 15 September 1782 (also known as the Second Battle of Delaware Bay) was a naval action in the mouth of the Delaware Bay in which four Royal Navy vessels under George Elphinstone pursued and attacked three French warships that included two frigates under Louis-René Levassor de Latouche Tréville.
+The French 38-gun frigate Aigle was grounded and captured along with Tréville.

 Background

-In early 1782, Captain Latouche-Tréville assumed command of Aigle, which, along with the frigate Gloire, ferried funds and equipment for the fleet of Admiral Vaudreil.
+In early 1782, Captain Louis-René Levassor de Latouche Tréville assumed command of Aigle, which, along with the frigate Gloire, ferried funds and equipment for the fleet of Admiral Louis-Philippe de Vaudreuil.
 On 5 September 1782 Aigle and Gloire encountered the recently acquired British ship Hector, a former French ship of the line that had been severely damaged and then captured during the Battle of the Saintes.
 Hector managed to escape, but she was damaged further and later sank in the 1782 Central Atlantic hurricane.